paulmreese/POAPathon-logo-contest/README.md

 # POAPathon-logo-contest
-My entries for the 2021 POAPathon Logo Contest
+My entries for the 2021 POAPathon logo and mascot design competitions, divided by contest.

+* Mascot - POAPathon Pflamingo